Fast Deep Mixtures of Gaussian Process Experts: Numerical Experiments

 \subsection{Results}

-For our model, we compare the MM algorithm with the ultra-fast CCR and MM2r approximations.
+For our model, we compare the MM algorithm with the fast CCR and MM2r approximations.
 The MM algorithm is initialized at the CCR solution and iterates until the reduction in the $R^2$ is below a threshold of $0.0001$ or a maximum number of iterations is reached.
-Benchmarks include the mixture of GP experts \cite[FastGP][]{nguyen2014} and mixture density networks \cite[MDN][]{bishop1994}.
+Competing models are two product of GP experts models, gPoE \citep{cao2014}, RBCM \citep{deisenroth2015}, a mixture of GP experts, FastGP \citep{nguyen2014}, and MDN \citep{bishop1994}, as well as a Bayesian treed-based model \citep[BART][]{bart}.
+Treed GP models \citep{gramacy2008bayesian} were also considered, although the cost was so much larger that the method is not competitive (see \cref{tab:tgp}).
+We also report results for other methods, including ORTHNAT \citep{orthnat}, PPGPR \citep{ppgpr}, DSPP \citep{dspp}, and Deep GPs \citep{deepgp}.

-First, we observe that CCR and MM2r have similar test accuracy (Table \ref{tab:oneb}), but CCR reduces wall-clock time (Table \ref{tab:two}) by a factor of 2-3 for all experiments.
-The CCR solution can be further refined through MM iterations to improve test accuracy (Table \ref{tab:two}); however this comes at a higher computational cost.
-Compared with state-of-the-art GP and neural network benchmarks, our model has the highest test accuracy in all experiments considered; this is further investigated in Figure \ref{fig:FODS5cx2}, which highlights the more disperse errors of FastGP and MDN.
-While the test accuracy is reduced with the CCR approximation compared with the MM solution, CCR still offers improvements over the benchmarks and large gains in speed.
+First, we observe that CCR has similar or improved test accuracy compared to MM2r (\cref{tab:oneb}), and CCR reduces wall-clock time (\cref{tab:two}) by a factor of 2-3 for all experiments.
+The CCR solution can be further refined through MM iterations (\cref{tab:oneb}); however this comes at a higher computational cost.
+Moreover, in practice we observe little to no improvement in accuracy with further MM iterations, across all datasets.

-Lastly, we highlight that our model provides uncertainty quantification for both the unknown function and predictions.
-Figure \ref{fig:FODS5cx} displays the soft-allocation predictions together with the standard deviation for the motorcycle and Higdon datasets.
-In both cases, the data (in red) is contained within gray region, suggesting that the model also provides good empirical coverage.
+Compared with state-of-the-art GP, neural network, and tree-based benchmarks, our model has the highest test accuracy in almost all the experiments considered; the one exception is RBCM for Motorcycle, where the accuracy is slightly higher, but well within the standard deviation.
+For the smaller datasets, CCR is slightly slower than the PoE models (gPoE and RBCM) and FastGP, however this is offset by the improved accuracy.
+CCR is substantially faster than all competitors for the $\chi$ model, with $d=10$ and (relatively) big data $N=150,000$.